Dixie Caverns

 Dixie Caverns is a commercial show cave located in the Riverside community of Roanoke County, Virginia, USA, four miles west of Salem.
 The cave is a limestone solution cave.

 Description and access

 Visitors may explore the caverns in a 45-minute guided tour.
-The caverns were found by two farm boys in 1920 after their dog, Dixie, fell through a hole that led to the caves.
-They decided to name the caverns after their dog in honor of his discovery.
+The caverns were discovered in the 1860s.
 Guided tours of the caverns were begun in 1923.
 The best-known attraction is a bell-shaped flowstone formation known as the "Wedding Bell".
 Weddings have been held under the Bell.
-The cave is located in a hill overlooking the surrounding region.